Below are just some of the key reasons why it is so important children attend school:

 Every week we celebrate each class’ attendance in Awards Assembly by looking at our Attendance League.
 The class with the best weekly attendance receive a treat to share and they also win the opportunity to look after our St Michael Bear for the following week.

-In each classroom there is a display that promotes good.
+In each classroom there is a display that promotes good attendance.

 Each term we monitor punctuality throughout the school.
 Rewards are given for pupils who arrive in school every day on time between 8.45am and 9.00am.